What is the best way to invest a $200,000 lump sum inheritance or windfall?

 How to invest $200k for growth

 Investing $200k for growth is best done through low-cost index funds like the S&P 500.
 The S&P 500 has been a reliable investment with an average annualized return of around 10%.
 Alternatively, you can invest in a total stock market ETF or growth funds in small, mid, or large cap.

 I recommend sticking with Vanguard ETFs or mutual funds because of the low-expense ratio.
 Expense ratio is the fee you’ll be charged for investing in each fund.
 It’ll be hard to find anything else that can compete with the cost.

 Most beginners would do well investing in the S&P 500 ETF like VOO.
 The S&P 500 is the top 500 companies in the United States, so you know you’re getting a quality group of companies.
 As stated, the S&P 500 has continued to produce positive returns and is seen as reliable.

 You can also choose to invest in a total stock market ETF, like VTI.
-A total stock market ETF invests in the overall stock market, but is usually weighted based on market cap.
-Therefore, the majority of your fund will be S&P 500, plus a bunch of other companies making a small portion.
+A total stock market ETF invests in the overall stock market but is usually weighted based on market cap.
+Therefore, most of your funds will be S&P 500, plus many other companies making a small portion.

 Where to invest $200k now for income

 The best places to invest for income include: